Best Edge Computers: Driving the Future of Distributed Computing

 To overcome these challenges, organizations can:

-- Adopt a hybrid approach combining edge and cloud computing
+- Embrace a hybrid strategy that integrates both edge and cloud computing

 - Implement edge-specific security measures